bratpeki/modern-milkytracker-guide/docs/song.md

 Now, we'll select instrument 1, and load `kick.wav` into it using the [disk operations window](./ui.md#disk-operations-window), by selecting the "Type" as "Sample".

+All of these samples are available in the `res/samples` folder in the repo.

 We'll select instrument 2 either from the [instrument menu](./ui.md#instrument-menu) or by using the `Sh+DownArrow` keyboard shortcut.